 That was good enough for me.

 I figured if I started talking about dating, I could somehow make myself believe it would be OK.
 Was two years too soon?
 Too long?
 What are the rules?

 The rules are there are no rules.
 Just my own timeline of what’s best for me.

 So, I asked my neighbor, Sondra, who worked at the hospital nearby to set me up with a doctor.
 Hee hee.
-If I’m going to date I might as well go big.
+If I’m going to date, I figured I might as well go big.
 Bring on the doctors!

 “I’m just kidding,” I said.
 “I’m not really ready to date.
 I was joking.
 LOL.”
-I think I actually said LOL.
-I was nervous.
-I was just joking around and she had to go and make the shit real.
+I think I actually said L-O-L. I was nervous.
+I was just joking around and she had to go and make it really real.

 A few weeks went by and Sondra brought it up again.

 “I really think you’d like Tom.
 He’s been divorced for about 10 years.
 His kids are older.
 He’s worked at Ford for several years so he’s got a stable job.
 He’s really sweet.
 What do you think?”

 I really just wanted to get the first-date-after-the-death hump over with.
 My expectations amounted to nothing other than jumping this self-imposed hurdle.